andylvua/PCO_STM32UltrasonicSensor_Lab/README.md

 > **Warning**
 >
-> If the distance is too big or there is some obstacle in front of the sensor, the LCD will display `Too far or blocking objects near the sensor` respectively.
+> If the distance is too big or there is some obstacle in front of the sensor, the LCD will display `Too far or blocking objects near the sensor` message.

 ## Additional tasks